Skip to page content

 About this Artist

-A Decca Classics recording artist, his 2022 album, Song, showcases his innately lyrical playing in a wide and varied range of arrangements and collaborations.
-Sheku’s 2020 album Elgar reached No. 8 in the overall Official UK Album Chart, making him the first ever cellist to reach the UK Top 10.
+A Decca Classics recording artist, Kanneh-Mason released Shostakovich & Britten in May 2025, featuring Shostakovich’s Cello Concerto No. 2, performed with John Wilson and the Sinfonia of London, alongside the cello sonatas of Shostakovich and Britten, which he recorded with Isata Kanneh-Mason.
+September 2025 saw the release of the second Kanneh-Mason family album, River of Music, also on Decca Classics.
+Kanneh-Mason’s 2022 album, Song, showcased his innately lyrical playing in a wide range of arrangements and collaborations, and his 2020 album, Elgar, reached No. 8 in the overall Official UK Album Chart, making him the first cellist ever to reach the UK Top 10.
 Sheet music collections of his performance repertoire along with his own arrangements and compositions are published by Faber.

-Sheku is a graduate of London’s Royal Academy of Music where he studied with Hannah Roberts and in May 2022 was appointed as the Academy’s first Menuhin Visiting Professor of Performance Mentoring.
-He is an ambassador for the Juvenile Diabetes Research Foundation, Future Talent, and Music Masters.
-Sheku was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the 2020 New Year’s Honours List.
-He plays a Matteo Goffriller cello from 1700 which is on indefinite loan to him.
+Kanneh-Mason is a graduate of London’s Royal Academy of Music, where he studied with Hannah Roberts and in May 2022 was appointed the first Menuhin Visiting Professor of Performance Mentoring.
+In 2024 he accepted the role as patron of UK Music Masters and remains an ambassador for both Breakthrough T1D and Future Talent.
+Kanneh-Mason was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the 2020 New Year’s Honours List.
+After he won the BBC Young Musician competition in 2016, Kanneh-Mason’s performance at the wedding of the Duke and Duchess of Sussex at Windsor Castle in 2018 was watched by 2 billion people worldwide.
+He plays a Matteo Goffriller cello from 1700 on indefinite loan to him.